“If your head is on fire, and your feet are in a bucket of ice, it does not even out to a comfortable body temperature!”

 For example: If you are great at generating appointments on Facebook, but things don’t work out at the listing presentation because, let’s say, you are weak at objection handling… well, that is the weak link that will limit your success until you do something about it.

-There is absolutely no point at listening to a social media guru telling you to throw more money at Facebook when the listing presentation is the slowest vehicle in your convoy.
+There is absolutely no point in listening to a social media guru telling you to throw more money at Facebook when the listing presentation is the slowest vehicle in your convoy.

 Or when you don’t have the systems to follow up.

-Over January this year, we ran a 30-day kick start (now ‘Evolution) where I questioned the notion of ‘just making more calls’ with participants.
+Over January this year, we ran a 30-day kick start where I questioned the notion of ‘just making more calls’ with participants.

 Some breathed a sigh of relief when I challenged that age-old notion.